 Our work is also different from previous empirical studies that find the nondichotomous pattern of FDI.
 Hyun and Hur (2013) and Baldwin and Okubo (2014) rely exclusively on a geographical breakdown of foreign affiliates' sales from Korean and Japanese data, respectively, without distinguishing inter-firm and intrafirm sales.
 Feinberg and Keane (2006) rather focus on two-way bilateral intrafirm trade flows between the U.S. parent firms and their foreign affiliates, and their model allows for foreign affiliates' sales to both related and unrelated firms by assumption.
 Hanson et al. (2001) instead highlight the prevalence of exportplatform FDI and export-supporting FDI among the U.S. MNCs.
 The remainder of this paper is organized as follows.
 Section 2 introduces the dataset used in the paper and documents key stylized facts from the data.
-Section 3 develops a theoretical framework that yields testable predictions on hybrid vertical FDI.
+Section 3 develops a theoretical framework that yields testable predictions on hybrid vertical FDI with a brief discussion of the hybrid FDI of Grossman et al. (2006) for comparison.
 Section 4 presents empirical evidence, and Section 5 concludes.